usnistgov/pyproject2conda/README.md

  Usage: pyproject2conda requirements [OPTIONS]

  Create requirements.txt for pip dependencies.
+(Alias "r")

-╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ────────────────────────────────────────────────────────────────────────────╮
+│ --file       -f                 PATH                input pyproject.toml file        │
+│                                                     [default: pyproject.toml]        │
 │ --extra      -e                 TEXT                Extra depenedencies.
-Can specify         │ │                                               multiple times for multiple extras.      │ │ --file                -f  PATH                input pyproject.toml file                │ │ --output              -o  PATH                File to output results                   │ │ --base/--no-base                              Default is to include base               │ │                                               (project.dependencies) with extras.      │
+Can specify │ │                                                     multiple times for multiple      │ │                                                     extras.                          │
+│                                                     [default: None]                  │
+│ --output     -o                 PATH                File to output results           │ │                                                     [default: None]                  │
+│ --base           --no-base                          Default is to include base       │ │                                                     (project.dependencies) with      │
+│                                                     extras.
+However, passing         │
-│                                               However, passing `--no-base` will        │
+│                                                     `--no-base` will exclude base    │
-│                                               exclude base dependencies.
-This is       │ │                                               useful to define environments that       │ │                                               should exclude base dependencies (like   │ │                                               build, etc) in pyproject.toml.           │
+│                                                     dependencies.
+This is useful to  │ │                                                     define environments that should  │
+│                                                     exclude base dependencies (like  │
+│                                                     build, etc) in pyproject.toml.   │
+│                                                     [default: base]                  │
-│ --sort/--no-sort                              Default is to sort the dependencies      │
+│ --sort           --no-sort                          Default is to sort the           │ │                                                     dependencies (excluding          │
-│                                               (excluding `--python-include`).
+│                                                     `--python-include`).
 Pass        │
 │                                                     `--no-sort` to instead place     │
+│                                                     dependencies in order they are   │ │                                                     gathered.                        │
+│                                                     [default: sort]                  │
-│                                               dependencies in order they are gathered. │ │ --header/--no-header                          If True (--header) include header line   │ │                                               in output.
-Default is to include the     │ │                                               header for output to a file, and not to  │ │                                               include header when writing to stdout.   │ │ --overwrite           -w  [check|force|skip]  What to do if output file exists.        │ │                                               (check): Create if missing.
-If output    │ │                                               exists and passed `--filename` is newer, │ │                                               recreate output, else skip. (skip): If   │ │                                               output exists, skip. (force): force:     │ │                                               force recreate output.                   │ │ --verbose             -v                                                               │ │ --reqs                -r  TEXT                Additional pip requirements.             │ │ --help                                        Show this message and exit.              │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│ --header         --no-header                        If True (--header) include       │ │                                                     header line in output.
+Default   │ │                                                     is to include the header for     │ │                                                     output to a file, and not to     │ │                                                     include header when writing to   │ │                                                     stdout.                          │ │                                                     [default: no-header]             │
+│ --overwrite  -w                 [check|skip|force]  What to do if output file        │ │                                                     exists. (check): Create if       │ │                                                     missing.
+If output exists and    │ │                                                     passed `--filename` is newer,    │ │                                                     recreate output, else skip.      │
+│                                                     (skip): If output exists, skip.  │ │                                                     (force): force: force recreate   │
+│                                                     output.                          │
+│                                                     [default: Overwrite.check]       │
+│ --verbose    -v                 INTEGER             Pass `-v/--verbose` for verbose  │
+│                                                     output.
+Pass multiple times to  │ │                                                     set verbosity level.             │
+│                                                     [default: None]                  │
+│ --reqs       -r                 TEXT                Additional pip requirements.     │ │                                                     [default: None]                  │
+│ --help                                              Show this message and exit.      │ ╰──────────────────────────────────────────────────────────────────────────────────────╯

 ```